Keri Waterland appointed Chair of Sex Offender Policy Board

 Waterland is currently the Assistant Secretary of the Offender Change Division, which oversees evidence and research-based programs intended to reduce recidivism and enhance public safety.
 The division also oversees classification and transportation of offenders, the End of Sentence Review Committee, law enforcement notification of sex offenders, and community hearings and supervision of offenders classified as sexually violent predators who release from the Special Commitment Center.

 Prior to her work with the DOC, Waterland spent five years with the Department of Social and Health Services (DSHS), including two of which she served as State Hospital Forensic Policy, Programming and Legislation Administrator.
-She was also the Executive Director for the statewide Public Safety Review Panel and held various program administrator and clinical positions in the Center for Forensic Services at Western State Hospital in Lakewood, Wash.
+She was also the Executive Director for the statewide Public Safety Review Panel and held various program administrator and clinical positions in the Center for Forensic Services at Western State Hospital (WSH) in Lakewood, Wash.

 As chair of the sex offender policy board, Waterland will preside over all board meetings, appoint presiding officers and members of subcommittees, and decide all points of order.